Planning-Inspectorate/appeal-planning-decision/infrastructure/k8s/rbac/README.md

 There should be one file per group defined.
 The `admin` group doesn't need one as it's set as the Kubernetes admin user, which gives it full access to the cluster.

+Files are loaded per folder.
+Anything in the `common` folder is applied to all clusters.
+It accepts folder names set to the cluster name to apply RBAC rules set just to those clusters only.